We are always on the lookout for overlooked maintenance items that will cost you money. This one is BIG!

-It Would Be CRAZY To Buy An Outdoor Boiler, and NOT Know How
+It Would Be CRAZY To Buy An Outdoor Wood Boiler, and NOT Know How To Maintain It

 Do You Have One?

-You pull this handle - the "Pull Rod" - before opening your outdoor boiler door so that the smoke does not blow in your face.
+You pull this handle - the "Pull Rod" - before opening your outdoor wood stove door so that the smoke does not blow in your face.
 (See photo.)

 If you don't have a Pull Rod, read below for urgent and important info.